jenna-jordan/jenna-jordan.github.io/_posts/2023-07-30-life-since-grad-school.md

 ## 2021

 A year came... and went.
 Still no word on the security clearance.
-I had done all of the steps - including going in person for the drug test, polygraph, etc - and I got no updates, no estimated timeline, nothing.
-I was becoming less happy with my contracting gig at NCRI, and I knew I needed to have some other options.
+I had done all of the steps (including going in person for the drug test, polygraph, etc) and I got no updates, no estimated timeline, nothing.
+I knew that I wanted to kick off my career properly - in a full-time position doing data work as a part of a larger team focused on public service - and the contracting gigs had only been meant as a temporary stopgap until I could join such a team.
 I had been applying for data librarian jobs and even got to the final round of interviews a couple times, but no dice (actually, [my Carpentries lesson](/projects/carpentries-dataviz-workshop) was a side product of one of those interviews!).

 Finally, in late fall of 2021, I hit gold.
 A mutual on twitter pointed me towards a posting for a data engineer at the City of Boston's Analytics Team.
 It was perfect - data work, in public service, and a genuine way to really start my career.
 I applied, made a [streamlit app](/projects/streamlit-apps) for extra credit, and by the end of the year I had accepted a job offer.